-The CBol has identified a number of PCF roles for which prior approval of the role holder by the CBol is required.
+The CBol has designated a number of PCF roles for which prior approval of the role holder by the CBol is required.
+A listing of the current PCF roles for UHIL and UPE are detailed below.

 Pre-Approval Controlled Functions Roles